-To reduce expenses, we may mail only one copy of the Funds' Prospectus and each annual and semi-annual report to those addresses shared by two or more accounts.
+To reduce expenses, we may mail only one copy of the Fund's Prospectus and the annual and semi-annual report to those addresses shared by two or more accounts.
 If you wish to receive individual copies of these documents, please call us at (800) 997-7327, or contact your financial institution.
 We will begin sending you individual copies thirty (30) days after receiving your request.